-The ESC price increased by around 25% during 2015-16.
+The ESC price increased by around 25% during 2015-16, as shown in Figure 6.10.
 The volume-weighted average spot price on 1 July 2015 was around \$21/tCO2.
 Since then, the price continued to increase, reaching around \$27/tCO2 in mid-September 2015.
-There was a sharp drop in the price in October 2015, but the price quickly recovered to above \$25/tCO2 and has remained relatively stable since.
-The increase in ESC prices during this period may have been influenced by the Government's decision to expand the Energy Savings Scheme.
+There was a sharp drop in the price in October 2015, but the price quickly recovered to above \$25/tCO2 and has remained relatively stable since.139 The increase in ESC prices during this period may have been influenced by the Government's decision to expand the Energy Savings Scheme.140